vgurianov/srt/docs/experiment3.md

     self.s_vel = self.s_vel.next

 ```
-The list length *s_vel* can't be more then the magnitude *size_tick*.
+The list length *s_vel* can't be more than the magnitude *size_tick*.

 ## 3. Description of experiment3 modul

 ### Class "IrfMotion"

 It is class like class freeMotion (see experiment1.py) but has new argument frame_velocity
 and one has base class mmsEx.Composite.

-Description: the class is a simulation model
+Description: The class is a simulation model
 Bases: mmsEx.Composite
 `def __init__(self, size_tick, count_tick, particle_velosety, observer, frame_velocity)`